slamora/brackets-wiki/How-to-Use-Brackets.md

 preview.
 We're hoping to work on making these work more like true live development in the future.

-While Live Preview is open, putting your cursor in a CSS rule in Brackets will highlight all matching HTML elements in the browser.
+While Live Preview is open, putting your cursor in an HTML tag in Brackets will highlight the matching element in the browser.
+Putting your cursor in a CSS rule will highlight all matching HTML elements.
 Use "File > Live Highlight" to toggle this off.

 By default, Brackets previews files using a local http server that is included with Brackets.
 If you want to preview off a server, you can use **File > Project Settings...**.